 THE FUTURE OF THIRD-PARTY COOKIES

 For the last 20 years, third-party cookies have been the cornerstone of online advertising, but their days seem to be numbered.
-Watch our latest webinar to learn why and how you can prepare for a cookieless future.
+Download our guide to learn why and how you can prepare for a cookieless future.

 Big Changes In 2021

 3rd Party Cookie Tracking No Longer Allowed in Chrome

 - App-based brands and campaigns focused on app install will be greatly impacted.
 It will become nearly impossible to track app installs in the traditional way once IDFA becomes opt-in.

 - Audience targeting and view-through conversions on apps will become very difficult to execute and track.
 Ad targeting will rely on cross-device methodologies.

 - Cross-device media buys will likely see their mobile audience-targeted campaigns shift to mobile web and android if they make no adjustments.